Offshoring to Poland

 • proximity to and relationships with Western Europe,

-• political and economical stability,
+• political and economic stability,

 • low labor and operational costs,